 Once inside the container, you can use the following command to compile the entire KDE PIM suite:

 This will take a lot of time the first time, but all subsequent builds will be

 faster thanks to incremental builds and use of ccache.
 You can also use a specific repository name instead of the

 Check the kdesrc-build documentation for more

-details about using kdesrc-build - for start you may want to customize the
+details about using kdesrc-build.
+For a start, you may want to customize the

-The binaries are installed into /home/neon/kdepim/install (and the environment
+The binaries are installed to /home/neon/kdepim/install.
+The environment